bbauska/UC-Davis-JS-Basics/readme.md

 that&apos;s going to get me all of the paragraphs that are inside this **div** special.

-So I can go into my document and find a particular group of elements somewhere in my document.
+I can go into my document and find a particular group of elements somewhere in my document.
 But again, with this, we&apos;re going to need a for loop.
 For var i equals 0, where i is less than **myText.
 Length;
 i++.** Then I can do myText square bracket **i.style.color** equals red.